Install

 1. From PyPI (recommended)

 The published package.
-Latest tagged release, signed sdist + wheel:
+Latest release, signed sdist + wheel:

 The base package scores Markdown / code / plain text out of the box; the [artifact] extra adds pypdf, python-docx, beautifulsoup4, Pillow, and nbformat so Artifact mode → can read .pdf / .docx / .html / .ipynb and run an image preflight.